renzocabarios/rango/README.md

 ### Setting up a New RangoJS Project

 Let's begin by setting up a new RangoJS project.
-Follow these steps:
+Ride along with these instructions:

 1. Create a new project directory: